yamilmsilva/basic-grid/README.md

-# Grid-web-Panel
+# Basic-Grid
-- feel free to use this as model, evem the css file has a reset, and media queries desktop first.
+- feel free to use this as model, even the css file has a reset, and media queries mobile first.

 ## Screenshots
 ![App Screenshot](screenshot/SCR-20240328-mcac.png)